 Have you heard the term “self-care” being brought up a lot more these days?
 Everything is targeted to adults, but what about teens?!
-Growing up is tough, especially now in this digital world we’re living in.
-Teens are constantly under so much pressure with school and life, in general.
+Growing up is tough, especially now with so much uncertainty in the world.
+And teens are constantly under so much pressure with school and life, as it is!
 That is why self-care is so important.
 You’re never too young (or old) to start taking care of yourself.

 What is Self-Care?